PeteJames21/sunday-nights/src/posts/rose.md

 As the rose I hand withered,
 The pollen in lungs blossomed
 Now her breath,
-Her the scent of a rose
+Has the scent of a rose